ZoeyR/wearte/README.md

 {{> path/to/file }}
 ```
 ## Rust code
-Yarte provides you with the possibility to use raw rust code within the HTML files.
+wearte provides you with the possibility to use raw rust code within the HTML files.
 This is limited, but most of essential syntax is supported.

 ```handlebars
 {{#with getUser(id)?-}}